mehrvarz/webcall/README.md

 # WebCall WebRTC Telephony Server

-Find out how it works and how to make and receive telephony calls.
+WebCall enables E2E encrypted telephony over P2P links with the highest audio quality and without the need to install any software on your devices.

 [https://timur.mobi/webcall](https://timur.mobi/webcall)

 # Install

-Find out how to build and run the telephony server.
+Build and run a WebCall telephony server for yourself and for others.

 [https://timur.mobi/webcall/install](https://timur.mobi/webcall/install)